 The color of the eggs can be anything from blue and olive to pink or pale yellow.
 The color of the eggs is usually the darkest when they start laying in springtime.

 Easter Eggers don’t have a typical appearance and can look very different depending on the chicken.
 They usually take the look of their parents.

 Some breeds just won the genetic lottery.

 The Cochin Chicken, Polish Chicken, and Silkies are very popular breeds because they have such incredible looks.

-The Cochin is a large breed of chickens that are covered in fluffy feathers from top to toe.
-The chickens were originally imported from Shangai by Queen Victoria and caused a real chicken craze, also known was the Hen Fever.
+The Cochin is a large breed of chickens that is covered in fluffy feathers from top to toe.
+The chickens were originally imported from Shangai by Queen Victoria and caused a real chicken craze, also known as the Hen Fever.

-They are very calm and friendly lap chickens that will be ideal with children around.
+They are very calm and friendly lap chickens that are ideal for children.
 Cochin chickens are pretty large, but there are also Bantam varieties available.

-This breed isn’t terrific egg-layers, giving only about 180 small brown eggs every year.
+This breed isn’t terrific egg-layers, giving only about 180 small brown eggs yearly.
 However, unlike the other species, they prefer to lay eggs during the winter, which can come in handy!

 Polish Chickens are eccentric in their appearance.
 The females look like they just came from the hairdresser’s, with their hair up.
 The males look like they haven’t combed their hair in five days.
 Because of their hairdo, they can have limited eyesight.